Don't Stop 'Til You Get Enough: Background and production

 In 1978, Jackson starred as the Scarecrow in The Wiz, an urbanized retelling of L. Frank Baum's The Wonderful Wizard of Oz.
 After the filming, Jackson, who was still a member of The Jacksons, approached the film's musical director, Quincy Jones, to ask if he knew of any producers to help with Jackson's future solo endeavors.
 Jones suggested himself, and the two began work on Off the Wall.
 After listening to hundreds of demos, the two decided upon the ones to record.
 These included "Workin' Day and Night", "Get on the Floor" and "Don't Stop 'Til You Get Enough".
 The song was recorded in Los Angeles.
-Jackson claimed that when the melody of "Don't Stop 'Til You Get Enough" came to him, he couldn't shake it off.
+Jackson claimed that when the melody of "Don't Stop 'Til You Get Enough" came to him, he could not shake it off.
 He found himself humming and singing it while walking through the Jacksons' Encino home.
 As Michael was not a keyboardist, although certainly capable of playing piano, he had his brother Randy perform the melody on a piano in the family's recording studio.
 When Jackson's mother, Katherine Jackson, a devout Jehovah's Witness, heard the song, she was shocked by the lyrical content and felt that the title could be misconstrued as pertaining to sexual activity.
 Jackson reassured her that the song was not a reference to sex, but could mean whatever people wanted it to.
 Upon playing the recording to Jones, it was agreed that the song would be featured on Off the Wall.

-In a speech at the 2016 Red Bull Music Academy, Greg Phillinganes alleged that Jackson played him an early demo of "Don't Stop 'Til You Get Enough" and said "it needs another part," after which Phillinganes suggested the bridge, and the two agreed to rate his contribution at 10% of the song.
+In a speech at the 2016 Red Bull Music Academy, Greg Phillinganes alleged that Jackson played him an early demo of "Don't Stop 'Til You Get Enough" and said "it needs another part", after which Phillinganes suggested the bridge, and the two agreed to rate his contribution at 10% of the song.
 Soon thereafter, however, he was informed that his contribution would be considered merely an arrangement.
 Nevertheless, many pressings of the single list both Jackson and Phillinganes as composers.
 Quincy Jones has backed Phillinganes' allegation.